kiboschool/course-mathematical-thinking/src/lessons/number-theory/3-common-denominators.md

 What if we tried 2 by 2 cm tiles? that would fit nicely along the width of the space, as \\(2|92\\), but that would not properly cover the length.

-Whatever number we use must be a common denominator of the two dimensions.
+Whatever number we use must be a common divisor of the two dimensions.
 Let's try to factor out 92: \\(92 = 2 \times 2 \times 23\\).
 How about 253?
 You can try out a few numbers, but hopefully you will also find that \\(253 = 11 \times 23\\).
 This means that GCD(92, 253) = 23, so we can use 23 by 23 cm tiles and fully cover the area we need.

 ## Primes:

-Every number has a few guaranteed denominators: 1 can divide every number after all.
+Every number has a few guaranteed divisors: 1 can divide every number after all.
 Similarly, a number always divides itself, with the exception of 0.

-For some numbers, these are the **only** denominators they have.
+For some numbers, these are the **only** divisors they have.
 For example both 2 and 3 are prime, so are 11, 13 and 29.
-More generally, a prime number is a positive integer **greater than 1** that has exactly 2 denominators: 1 and itself.
+More generally, a prime number is a positive integer **greater than 1** that has exactly 2 divisors: 1 and itself.
 In other words, a prime number can not be expressed as the product of any other positive integers besides 1 and itself

 This has some interesting implications: If *p* is a prime number then for any integer *b* we have that:
 - \\(p|b \implies GCD(p, b) = p\\)